 Uganda was home to both the black and northern white Rhinoceros.
 Poaching and the war years took their toll.
-Today you can only find them in the Ziwa Rhino Sanctuary and from there the plan is release stocks into places such as Murchison Falls National Park in the future.
+Today they can only be found in the Ziwa Rhino Sanctuary and from there the plan is to release stocks into places such as Murchison Falls National Park in the future.
 A visit to Ziwa Rhino Sanctuary is a great addition to any safari that takes in Murchison Falls Park.

 Large animals, responsible for more deaths in Africa than any other mammal.
 You will find them not just in National Parks but also along rivers and lake shores throughout Uganda.